guildai/guildai/guild/tests/dependencies-2.md

 `print-msg-2` fails with an error message.

     >>> project.run("print-msg-2")
-    WARNING: cannot find a suitable run for required resource 'print-msg' Resolving print-msg
+    WARNING: cannot find a suitable run for required resource 'operation:print-msg' Resolving operation:print-msg
-    guild: run failed because a dependency was not met: could not resolve 'operation:print-msg' in print-msg resource: no suitable run for print-msg
+    guild: run failed because a dependency was not met: could not resolve 'operation:print-msg' in operation:print-msg resource: no suitable run for print-msg
     <exit 1>

 We can force a run even in such cases using `force_deps`.

     >>> project.run("print-msg-2", force_deps=True)
-    WARNING: cannot find a suitable run for required resource 'print-msg' Resolving print-msg
+    WARNING: cannot find a suitable run for required resource 'operation:print-msg' Resolving operation:print-msg
-    WARNING: a dependency was not met: could not resolve 'operation:print-msg' in print-msg resource: no suitable run for print-msg
+    WARNING: a dependency was not met: could not resolve 'operation:print-msg' in operation:print-msg resource: no suitable run for print-msg
     cat: no such file 'msg.txt'
     <exit 1>